space-isa/GRAD521_DMP_Assignment/README.md

 # GRAD521_DMP_Assignment

-This Data Managment Plan (DMP) is part of an assignment for GRAD 521, and will serve as an example for how to write DMPs in the future.
+This Data Managment Plan (DMP) was part of an assignment for GRAD 521, and serves as an example for how to write DMPs in the future.

 About the project: